-12. Defendants directly engage in unfair competition with the Federation and its members by advertising, offering for sale and/or selling goods each using counterfeits and infringements of one or more of the Federation's trademarks to consumers within the United States and this district through at least the commercial websites operating under the Subject Domain Names, as well as additional domains and websites not yet known to the Federation.
-Defendants have purposefully directed some portion of their unlawful activities towards consumers in the State of Florida through the advertisement, offer to sell, sale, and/or shipment of counterfeit branded goods into the State.
+12. Defendants directly engage in unfair competition with the Federation and its members by advertising, offering for sale and/or selling goods each using counterfeits and infringements of one or more of the Federation's trademarks to consumers within the United States and this district through e-commerce stores using, at least, the E-commerce Store Names, and additional e-commerce stores or aliases not yet known to the Federation.
+Defendants have purposefully directed some portion of their unlawful activities toward consumers in the State of Florida through the advertisement, offer to sell, sale, and/or shipment of counterfeit and infringing branded goods into the State.

-13. Defendants have registered, established, or purchased, and maintained their Subject Domain Names, and the websites operating thereunder.
-Defendants may have engaged in fraudulent conduct with respect to the registration of the Subject Domain Names by providing false and/or misleading information during the registration or maintenance process related to their respective Subject Domain Names.
-Defendants have registered and/or maintained their Subject Domain Names for the sole purpose of engaging in unlawful counterfeiting and infringing activities.
+13. Defendants have registered, established, or purchased, and maintained their E-commerce Store Names, and the e-commerce stores operating thereunder.
+Defendants may have engaged in fraudulent conduct with respect to the registration of the E-commerce Store Names by providing false and/or misleading information during the registration or maintenance process related to their respective E-commerce Store Names.
+Defendants have registered and/or maintained their E-commerce Store Names for the sole purpose of engaging in unlawful counterfeiting and infringing activities.

-14. Defendants will likely continue to register or acquire new domain names or aliases, as well as related payment accounts, for the purpose of selling and/or offering for sale goods using counterfeit and confusingly similar imitations of the Federation's trademarks unless preliminarily and permanently enjoined.
+14. Defendants will likely continue to register or acquire new e-commerce store names or aliases, as well as related payment accounts, for the purpose of selling and/or offering for sale goods using counterfeit and confusingly similar imitations of the Federation's trademarks unless preliminarily and permanently enjoined.

-15. Defendants' Subject Domain Names, associated payment accounts, and any other alias e-commerce website or domain names used in connection with the sale of counterfeit and infringing goods using the Federation's trademarks are essential components of Defendants' online activities and are how Defendants further their counterfeiting and infringement scheme and cause harm to the Federation and its members.
-Moreover, Defendants are using the Federation's famous trademarks to drive Internet consumer traffic to their e-commerce websites operating under the Subject Domain Names, thereby increasing the value of the Subject Domain Names, and decreasing the size and value of the Federation and its members' legitimate marketplace and intellectual property rights at the Federation and its members' expense.
+15. Defendants' E-commerce Store Names, associated payment accounts, and any other alias e-commerce store names used in connection with the sale of counterfeit and infringing goods using the Federation's trademarks are essential components of Defendants' online activities and are how Defendants further their counterfeiting and infringement scheme and cause harm to the Federation and its members.
+Moreover, Defendants are using the Federation's famous trademarks to drive Internet consumer traffic to their e-commerce stores operating under the E-commerce Store Names, thereby increasing the value of the E-commerce Store Names, and decreasing the size and value of the Federation and its members' legitimate marketplace and intellectual property rights at the Federation and its members' expense.